“Let him turn away from evil and do good; Let him seek peace and pursue it.

 We should make a clean-cut break with the pattern of breaking relationships by confession of that sin.

 Do you “avoid” evil?
 Let us suppose a girl is on a date with some bore.
-She becomes tired of the conversation and goes to the power room with her girlfriend to complain about her date.
-She complains that he is fat headed, a lemon for a date.
+She becomes tired of the conversation and goes to the powder room with her girlfriend to complain about her date.
+She complains that he is fat-headed, a lemon for a date.
 If you have spent 5 hours with a man you can’t stand, you know what it means to “shun” evil!
-In her mind he does not exist.
+In her mind, he does not exist.
 He is there physically but he is not in her mind.

 Job hated evil (Job 1).
 He gave evil a wide berth.
 He hated sin.

 Ps.
 97:10, “You who love the Lord, hate evil!
 He preserves the souls of His saints; He delivers them out of the hand of the wicked.”

 Heb 1:9, “You have loved righteousness and hated lawlessness;

 Therefore God, Your God, has anointed You With the oil of gladness more than Your companions.”